 Red phasing dots have also been added to the drawing to

-the relationship, not only between the primary and secondary of
+emphasize the relationship, not only between the primary and

-transformers T2 and T3, but between the two halves of the
+secondary of transformers T2 and T3, but between the two halves

 The following info is offered as a